purecloudlabs/aws-mfa-token-helper/README.md

     7. Copy the access key id and secret access key into that file
     8. Copy the mfa file to your aws home -
     `cp mfa_id ~/.aws/mfa_id`
     8. Copy your MFA token into that file.
+You can find this in the "Assigned MFA device" field in the security credentials section of the AWS user page. (e.g. arn:aws:iam::<stuff>:mfa/<username>).
     9. Think, "wouldn't it have been easier to just `echo <mfa:device:id> ~/.aws/mfa_id`"
     10. Remember what I said about following directions and just do it